mwf/goplay/README.md

-# goplay
+# Go playground

-A go playground to test stuff
+Just to test some stuff in one place